sch3m4/mqtt-ble-tracker/README.md

 ## General setup
 Before running the BLE tracker, you need to configure some settings in `config.yaml`.

- - `scan_period`: BLE scanning interval
+ - `scan_period`: BLE scanning interval.
+ - `single_tracker`: Boolean to specify the [deployment type](#Single-tracker).
- - `mqtt.name`: Client ID to use when sending MQTT messages
+ - `mqtt.name`: Client ID to use when sending MQTT messages.
- - `mqtt.host`: MQTT Server
+ - `mqtt.host`: MQTT Server.
- - `mqtt.port`: MQTT Port
+ - `mqtt.port`: MQTT Port.
- - `mqtt.username`: MQTT Username
+ - `mqtt.username`: MQTT Username.
- - `mqtt.password`: MQTT Password
+ - `mqtt.password`: MQTT Password.
- - `mqtt.topic`: MQTT Topic used by this tracker device. **Note**: Each tracker device must use a different topic.
+ - `mqtt.topic`: MQTT Topic used by this tracker device. **Note**: Depending on the integration, each tracker device should use a different topic (Home Assistant integration)[#Home-Assistant-integration].
- - `mqtt.qos`: MQTT QoS (see https://www.eclipse.org/paho/files/mqttdoc/MQTTClient/html/qos.html)
+ - `mqtt.qos`: MQTT QoS (see https://www.eclipse.org/paho/files/mqttdoc/MQTTClient/html/qos.html).
  - `mqtt.keepalive`: MQTT Keepalive.
 If no data has been transfered with the MQTT server after that value, client sends a heartbeat to the server.
  - `messages.include_location`: Boolean to specify whether include the name of the estimated location of the device in the MQTT message or not.
  - `messages.include_rssi`: Boolean to specify whether include the RSSI in the MQTT message or not.